 There are around a dozen schemes to address NEP - Reduction of sanitary parameters, all of which are due to be completed by the end of AMP6, and include Crymych, Hirwaun and Rhydlafar.
-There are also additional schemes to come on stream over the last two years of AMP6 and large scale investment is planned to start at Gwili Gwendraeth during AMP6.
+There are also

 These include costs for schemes, new monitors and investigations as identified in the Environment Agency's WINEP and Natural Resources Wales' NEP.
 Expenditure is detailed in the 5.8P Wastewater NEP Investment Case.